01AmanSingh/Assignment---Ultraviolette/README.md

 1. Assumptions about the signals

-I consider each row in the dataset to be a snapshot of a single vehicle at a specific point in time.
-Speed is interpreted in kilometers per hour, temperatures in degrees Celsius, battery voltage in volts, battery current in amperes, and state of charge as a percentage between 0 and 100.
+I consider each row in the dataset to represent a snapshot of a single vehicle at a specific point in time.
+Vehicle speed is interpreted in kilometers per hour, temperatures in degrees Celsius, battery voltage in volts, battery current in amperes, and state of charge as a percentage between 0 and 100.

 In real production environments, telematics data is rarely perfect.
-Sensors can occasionally produce noisy or incorrect values, and brief data dropouts are common.
-Because of this, I designed the pipeline so that one faulty sensor reading does not automatically invalidate an entire row if the remaining fields are usable.
+Sensors may occasionally produce noisy, missing, or incorrect values, and brief communication dropouts are common.
+Therefore, I designed the pipeline so that one faulty sensor reading does not automatically invalidate an entire row if the remaining fields are still usable.
+Instead, invalid sensor values are converted to null and documented through salvage notes.

-Trips are treated as logical driving sessions identified by trip_id, and each trip can contain many timestamped records.

-I also assume that when consecutive records are separated by more than five minutes (300 seconds), it most likely represents a communication gap or missing data rather than a normal driving pause.
+Trips are treated as logical driving sessions identified by trip_id, and each trip may contain many timestamped records.
+I assume that if consecutive records within a trip are separated by more than five minutes (300 seconds), this most likely indicates a communication gap or missing data rather than a normal driving pause.
+This assumption is used for gap detection during time-series processing.

+When I inspected the input during ingestion, the pipeline detected that the dataset already contained trip-level aggregated features such as duration, average speed, and distance.
+Hence, the system automatically switched to the trip-level processing path and skipped raw time-series validation.
+The trip metrics were standardized and exported directly.
+Because no per-timestamp sensor readings were present in the provided dataset, zero valid time-series rows were generated.